 It was the final part of the sending-off ceremony.
 The dragon boats were set on fire and pushed into the waters of the reservoir.
 All the devotees and helpers took out their headbands and waistbands and threw them onto the burning dragon boats.
 This signified the riddance of misfortune and unhappiness.

 The burning of the dragon boats

 At the end of the ceremony, tired devotees and helpers boarded the lorries back to the tentage where there was food prepared for them to freshen them up.

 At last, Long Nan Szye’s Nine Emperor Gods Festival have come to an end.
 Throughout the festival, it could be seen that there were many devotees and helpers from different walks of life coming together to help and join Long Nan Szye’s celebration of the festival.
-This could not have been the possible without Chen Shifu, the prominent figure in the temple.
+This could not have been possible without Chen Shifu, the prominent figure in the temple.
 He led the festival celebration and every evening, he conducted lessons to teach the devotees and helpers about certain values, beliefs and life lessons.
-As the 2017 Nine Emperor Gods Festival have come to an end, the temple will soon begin preparing for the 2018 Nine Emperor Gods Festival.
+As the 2017 Nine Emperor Gods Festival has come to an end, the temple will soon begin preparing for the 2018 Nine Emperor Gods Festival.

 龙南寺2017小组编撰(Tham Ki Yee, Paul Soh Zhan Hong, Tan Teenzhen, Tammy Chew, Chia Jielin, Ong Xiaohui, led by Lin Chia Tsun)